 How are rooms and roommates assigned?

-New students receive their room assignments and roommate information by mail in early July.
+New students receive their room assignments and roommate information by mail in mid-July.
 New students are not required to pay the $100 room deposit.
-When an accepted student pays the $200 enrollment deposit, the new student will receive a Housing Preference Form.
+When an accepted student pays the $500 enrollment deposit, the new student will receive a Housing Information Form.
 New students’ housing requests are honored according to enrollment deposit paid date.
-Requests for roommates are honored when possible.
+Requests for roommates are honored when possible, but only after First-Year Experience courses are considered.
 New students are housed in double and triple rooms in coeducational halls.